 A Chattanooga gun lawyer could help people to understand the State’s gun laws and provide a powerful defense in court.
-Whether a person is facing an allegation of illegal gun ownership or charges of the improper use of a firearm, a gun charge lawyer may be able to help.
+Whether a person is facing an allegation of illegal gun ownership or charges of the improper use of a firearm, a defense attorney may be able to help.

 The first class of state laws that control the possession of guns is those that outright prohibit ownership.
 According to Tennessee Code Annotated §39-17-1302, under no circumstances may a person possess, manufacture, or transport:

 A conviction for any of these offenses is a felony.
 Most are Class E felonies punishable by one to six years in prison and a fine of up to $3,000.
 A Chattanooga gun offense attorney could provide more information about the potential penalties for a conviction.

 Understandably, it is critical to have a thorough understanding of this law.
 For example, the law only applies if a person possesses the illegal weapon knowingly.
 An experienced gun charge lawyer could provide alleged offenders with a plausible defense that could result in a dismissal of a charge.

 It is also essential to understand what the law means when it prohibits possession of a machine gun or short-barrel firearm.
 Under TN Code Ann. §39-17-1301, a machine gun is a firearm capable of shooting more than two shots automatically and by a single pull of a trigger without manual reloading.
 Similarly, a short-barreled rifle has a barrel of fewer than 16 inches, while a short-barrel shotgun is less than 18 inches.
 A Chattanooga gun arrest lawyer could help to defend against charges of possessing an illegal firearm.